 Cooking the lentils

-Cook the red lentils in water or stock until they are soft but still have some structure.
+Cook the red lentils in water or broth until tender but still retaining some texture.
 This usually takes at least 20 minutes.
-Drain the lentils and set them aside.
+Drain the lentils and set aside.

 Making the soup base